 - Focus on a quick win

 You can pick one of these ideas, or do all four.
 It is up to you.
-But just know that each can really work on its own, so don’t get caught up in doing more if one is all you need.
+Just don’t get caught up in doing more if one or two is all you need.

 As yogis around the world know, breath can make a huge difference to both our physical and mental states.
 As we get more stressed, we tend to take shorter and shallower breaths, which can lead to an increase in heart rate, as anxiety activates our ‘fight or flight’ response.
 Adrenaline surges as our body perceives we’re under threat – useful when being chased by a tiger – but not a nice feeling when we’re simply trying to get through a busy day.